-The Issuer faces risks in connection with the competitive positioning of the business, and its ability to respond in a timely manner to changes in its competitive landscape and protect the value of the Issuer's and Challenger's brand.
+Strategic risk is the risk of material value destruction or less than planned value creation, due to changes in the Issuer's external and internal operating environment.
+The Issuer faces risks in connection with the competitive positioning of the business, and its ability to respond in a timely manner to changes in its competitive landscape and protect the value of the Issuer's brand.
 Examples of these risks include competitor disruption, changing customer preferences, and changing political and regulatory environments.
-The Issuer's board sets the overall strategic direction of the Issuer as part of the strategic planning process in connection with these risks.
+The Issuer's Board sets the overall strategic direction of the Issuer as part of the strategic planning process in connection with these risks.